zitadel/passwap/README.md

 // $argon2id$v=19$m=65536,t=1,p=4$d6SOdxdIip9BC7sM5H7PUQ$2E7OIz7C1NkMLOsXi5nSe5vfbthdc9N9SWVlArd200E
 ```

-Now lets say that we upgraded our hardware with more powerfull CPUs.
+Now let's say that we upgraded our hardware with more powerful CPUs.
 We should now also increase the `time` parameter accordingly, so that
-the security of our hashes grow with the increased performance available
+the security of our hashes grows with the increased performance available
 on the market.

-In this case we do not need to supply a seperate `argon2.Verifier`,
+In this case, we do not need to supply a separate `argon2.Verifier`,
 as the returned `Hasher` from `NewArgon2id()` should already implement
-the `Verifier` interface for its own algorithm.
+the `Verifier` interface for its algorithm.
 We do keep the `bcrypt.Verifier`
 around, because we might still have users that didn't use their password since the
 last update.